Skip to content

 ✅ Mentioning an element in arcscript works similarly to mentioning a component or board in rich text fields.

-Calling visits() without an argument
+Call visits() without an argument

 If visits() is called without an argument, it implicitly refers to the most recently loaded element in the flow.
 This means one of the two following cases:

-– When used inside an element's content, it refers to that element itself. – When used inside a connection label, it refers to the element that was visited immediately before.
+• When used inside a connection label, it refers to the element that was visited immediately before.

 Examples